hoprnet/hopr-core/README.md

 #### Bootstrap node

 HOPR is supposed to be a decentralized network, so in order to bootstrap the network and tell recently joined nodes about the participants of the network, there needs to be a bootstrap node that is publicly known.
-Make sure that you set one or more bootstrap nodes in your `.env.example`.
+Make sure that you set one or more bootstrap nodes in your `.env.example` file.

 ```
 BOOTSTRAP_NODES = <Multiaddr of your node, e.g. /ip4/142.93.163.250/tcp/9091/ipfs/16Uiu2HAm5xi9cMSE7rnW3wGtAbRR2oJDSJXbrzHYdgdJd7rNJtFf>